Delta-9 Drink Side Effects: What to Expect and How to Avoid Them

 Image of a Delta-9 drink in a glass with some hemp leaves and lemon beside it.

-The most common side effects of Delta-9 drinks include dry mouth, drowsiness, lightheadedness, and mild anxiety.
+The most common side effects of Delta-9 drinks include dry mouth, drowsiness, lightheadedness, and mild restlessness.

-Here is exactly what to expect from your first THC beverage, why these side effects happen, and how to guarantee a smooth, relaxing experience.
+In this article, we’ll look at why these side effects happen, what to expect from your first THC beverage, and how to set yourself up for a smooth, relaxing time.

 What to Expect: The Baseline Experience